KalleAruna/Chatbot/HR-LLM-Chatbot/README.md

 ### 💬 Ask Your Bot
 Try questions like:

-"How many sick leaves are allowed?"/n"How is performance appraised?"/n"What's the travel reimbursement process?"
+"How many sick leaves are allowed?"
+"How is performance appraised?"
+"What's the travel reimbursement process?"

 ### API Example